lawrennd/old_talks/_data-science/includes/access-assess-address.md

     * This ensures *assess* is reusable across tasks.
 * Driven by happenstance data.}

-\notes{Once the data is accessible, it can be imported (via APIs or database calls or reading a CSV) into the machine and work can be done understanding the nature of the data.
-The important thing to say about the assess stage is that it only includes things you can do *without* the question in mind.
+\notes{Data that is accessible can be imported (via APIs or database calls or reading a CSV) into the machine and work can be done understanding the nature of the data.
+The important thing to say about the assess aspect is that it only includes things you can do *without* the question in mind.
 This runs counter to many ideas about how we do data analytics.
 The history of statistics was that we think of the question *before* we collect data.
 But that was because data was expensive, and it needed to be excplicitly collected.
 The same mantra is true today of *surveillance data*.
 But the new challenge is around *happenstance data*, data that is cheaply available but may be of poor quality.
 The nature of the data needs to be understood before its integrated into analysis.
-Unfortunately, because the work is conflated with other stages, decisions are sometimes made during assessment (for example approaches to imputing missing values) which may be useful in one context, but are useless in others.
+Unfortunately, because the work is conflated with other aspects, decisions are sometimes made during assessment (for example approaches to imputing missing values) which may be useful in one context, but are useless in others.
 So the aim in *assess* is to only do work that is repeatable, and make that work available to others who may also want to use the data.}

 \newslide{Case Study: Text Mining for Covid Misinformation}